kaBeech/advent-of-code-solutions/Day1/notes.md

 Pseudocode:

-- wrap inventory string into array of strings of numbers
+- wrap inventory string into an array of strings of numbers

 - wrap each array of strings of numbers into an array of numbers (so that now we have an array of arrays of numbers)